Air France Flight 066

-This was the second uncontained engine failure suffered by an Airbus A380, following that of a Rolls-Royce Trent 900 engine on Qantas Flight 32 in 2010.
+This was the second of two uncontained engine failures suffered by the Airbus A380 type, following that of a Rolls-Royce Trent 900 engine on Qantas Flight 32 in 2010.

 Engine failure

 The aircraft diverted to CFB Goose Bay, a military air base also used for civilian flights, and landed at 15:42 UTC (12:42 local time) after suffering an uncontained failure on its number 4 (rightmost) engine while flying 150 km southeast of Paamiut, Greenland.
-The engine had operated 3,527 cycles at the time of the incident.
+The engine had operated 30,769 hours (3,534 cycles from cold startup to operational temperature) at the time of the incident.

 There were no reported injuries or fatalities among the 497 passengers and 24 crew on board.
 Passengers were not allowed to disembark from the A380 until another Air France aircraft and a chartered aircraft arrived the next morning (1 October), because the airport (located on a Royal Canadian Air Force base) is not equipped to accommodate a large number of international passengers from commercial aircraft.
 The Air France aircraft (a Boeing 777) landed at Atlanta, requiring a wait for its passengers to board another flight while the chartered Boeing 737 aircraft took passengers directly to Los Angeles with a refuelling stopover at Winnipeg.

-Pictures and video of the damaged engine were posted to social media by passengers; and of the landing by an observer on the ground.
+Pictures and video of the damaged engine taken by passengers and of the landing by an observer on the ground were posted to social media.

 Aircraft

-The aircraft involved was a 7-year-old Airbus A380-861, registration F-HPJE with the Manufacturer's Serial Number MSN 052, powered by four Engine Alliance GP7000 turbofan engines, having made its first flight on 10 August 2010, and was delivered to Air France on 17 May 2011.
+The aircraft involved was a 7-year-old Airbus A380-861, registration F-HPJE with the Manufacturer's Serial Number MSN 052, powered by four Engine Alliance GP7200 turbofan engines, having made its first flight on 10 August 2010, and was delivered to Air France on 17 May 2011.
 At the time of the accident, the aircraft had accumulated a total of 27,184 flight hours.
 Eventually, the aircraft was repaired and went back to service on 15 January 2018, but was later retired in May 2020 due to the COVID-19 pandemic.
 As of June 2021, the aircraft has been returned to its lessor, the Dr. Peters Group, and is being stored at Tarbes–Lourdes–Pyrénées Airport.